mercuryfillings/bb-trivia/README.md

 ### Breaking Bad Quote Trivia
 Shows a quote from Breaking Bad, and presents 3 character photos for user to select.
-If user guesses 5 correctly, they win.
-If user guesses 5 incorrectly, they lose.
+If user answers 5 questions correctly, they win.
+If user answers 5 incorrectly, they lose.
 - **API**: https://breakingbadapi.com/documentation
 - **API Snippet**: